Jazmine Sullivan: 2020–present: Heaux Tales

 In August 2020, Sullivan announced the release of a new song titled "Lost One", marking her return to music.
 Within hours of the announcement, the phrase "New Jazmine" trended on Twitter across the United States.
-The song was released the next day along with the confirmation of her extended play (EP), Heaux Tales.
-Sullivan released the second single "Pick Up Your Feelings" on November 20, 2020.
+The song was released the next day along with the confirmation of her fourth studio album, Heaux Tales.
+Sullivan released the second single, "Pick Up Your Feelings", on November 20, 2020.
 Heaux Tales was released on January 8, 2021.
-With first-week sales of 42,000 copies the EP debuted at number four on the US Billboard 200 chart and earning Sullivan her highest-peaking album on the chart.
+With first-week sales of 42,000 copies, the album debuted at number four on the US Billboard 200 chart and earning Sullivan her highest-peaking album on the chart.

 In February 2021, it was announced that Sullivan was nominated for the 52nd NAACP Image Awards, which took place on March 27, 2021.
 She competed with artists such as Beyoncé, H.E.R., Ledisi, and Alicia Keys for the Outstanding Female Artist category.
 On February 7, she performed "The Star-Spangled Banner" alongside country artist Eric Church at Super Bowl LV.
 In May, she earned the first single gold certification of Heaux Tales with "Pick Up Your Feelings".

 On June 24, 2021, Sullivan released "Tragic".
 On June 27, she performed "Tragic" at the 2021 BET Awards along with "On It" (featuring Ari Lennox).
 She was awarded the BET Award for Album of the Year that night.

+Also in 2021, Sullivan teamed up with soul singer-songwriter Curtis Harding on the duet "Our Love", for the soundtrack of the Emmy Award-winning Netflix series Arcane.

+Sullivan also recorded the ending-credit version of the song "Come To Your Senses" for the musical Tick, Tick...
+Boom!

 In 2023, Rolling Stone ranked Sullivan at number 182 on its list of the 200 Greatest Singers of All Time.

 Musical style

 Sonically, Sullivan's voice alternates between "modern productions" and a "1980s-influenced sound" which music critics say gives her "old-school hip hop sound".
-Her voice type is contralto.
-Her voice has a solid agility in all registers and is well connected between an A2 and a G5.
+Her voice type is mezzo-soprano.
 InStyle said that she has a "raspy voice".
 She describes her writing style as "flashbacks", in reference to her songs about failed relationships that were both physically and emotionally abusive.
 Her music displays her responses to these relationships famously with her song "Bust Your Windows".
 She likes to write about how she is feeling, which in turn, taking a day or up to a month to complete.
-During the recording of the album Reality Show, Sullivan spent so much time revising and re-recording, that the producers had to force her to release the album to prevent a delayed release.
-Sullivan is well known for writing her own songs which amplifies her substantial popularity from both critics and fans.
+During the recording of the album Reality Show, Sullivan spent so much time revising and re-recording that the producers had to force her to release the album to prevent a delayed release.
+Sullivan is well known for writing her own songs, which amplifies her substantial popularity from both critics and fans.

 Sullivan's song "Bust Your Windows" was listed at number 137 on National Public Radio's list of The 200 Greatest Songs By 21st Century Women.